-In commerce, packages containing hazardous materials (except those qualifying as ORM–D material or a limited quantity shipment) must display the appropriate DOT diamond–shaped hazardous materials warning label.
-Except as provided in 325.2, any mailpiece bearing, or required under 49 CFR to bear, one of the warning labels shown in Exhibit 325.1 is prohibited from mailing.
-Division 5.1 and 5.2, and class 8 and 9 labels are permitted only when used in conjunction with a Limited Quantity Square-on-point Label, as shown in Exhibit 325.3.
+In commerce, packages containing hazardous materials must display the appropriate DOT hazardous materials warning label and markings.
+Except as provided in Exhibit 325.3, any mailpiece bearing or required to bear one of the labels shown in Exhibit 325.2 under 49 CFR, is prohibited from mailing.

-(The labels shown in the exhibits are not shown to size.
-DOT warning labels must meet the size and color requirements in 49 CFR 172.407 through 172.446.)
+Note: The labels shown in the exhibits are not shown to size.
+DOT warning labels must meet the size and color requirements in 49 CFR §172.407 through 172.446 unless special authorization from the Manager, Product Classification is obtained as outlined in 325.1.

 DOT Hazardous Materials Warning Labels: PROHIBITED IN THE MAIL